 Once again, Secretlab pulls out all the stops with the Omega.
 Supremely comfort alongside quality materials and craftsmanship – the Omega is among the best gaming chairs out there.

-The mid-range entry in the Secretlab arsenal of gaming chairs, the Omega represents a happy medium between the excellent budget Throne and the comfort of the oversized Titan.
+The mid-range entry in the Secretlab arsenal of gaming chairs, the Omega represents a happy medium between the great budget Throne and the comfort of the oversized Titan.

-By specializing in three products rather than stretching itself thin with a dizzying array of products – a pitfall many companies fall into that inevitably leads to lots of subpar chairs rather than a few exceptional models – Secretlab is onto something special, and the Omega follows in that rich tradition.
+By specializing in three products rather than stretching itself thin with a dizzying array of products – a pitfall many companies fall into that inevitably leads to lots of subpar chairs rather than a few exceptional models – Secretlab is onto something special.
+The Omega follows in that rich tradition.

 |Style||Office/Gaming, Bucket Seat|